klojang4j/klojang-check-benchmarks/README.md

 only becomes pronounced if the check keeps on rejecting values (in 50% of the cases to be precise).
 That may mean:

-- You have a DDOS attack
+- You have a DDOS attack (heads up - the check is holding strong)
-- A programmer calling your method called it the wrong way
+- A programmer calling your method is calling it the wrong way (heads up - the check is holding strong)
-- There was something wrong with the check itself
+- There was something wrong with the check itself (you call home to say you won't make it for diner)

 In all of these cases the relative sluggishness of the exception generation probably is the least of your worries.